fgauna12/fgauna12.github.io/_posts/2020-03-10-automated-upgrades-using-flux.md

 There are other types of pattern matching like semver, and regex.

-There's a repo called [helm-operator-get-started](https://github.com/fluxcd/helm-operator-get-started) that shows how to use each of the patterns.
+Here's a repo called [helm-operator-get-started](https://github.com/fluxcd/helm-operator-get-started) that shows how to use each of the patterns.